 The Brookes Behaviour Policy sets out in more detail the University's expectations for the behaviour of staff and students, and provides links to useful resources to support you.

-The principles below have been incorporated into the Brookes Behaviour guidance, which sets out expectations for students and the University and provides resources to support you.
-How the University will deal with breaches of conduct are detailed in the Student Conduct Procedures, to which all students agree to adhere to as part of their enrolment.
-The University will consider any reports of non-compliance and if it is deemed that any misconduct has occurred, penalties can be issued such as fines, unpaid community service and/or exclusion from facilities and services provided by the University.
+The University takes issues of student behaviour seriously and there are processes in place for addressing poor student behaviour.
+How the University will deal with breaches of conduct is detailed in the Student Conduct Procedures, to which all students agree to adhere as part of their enrolment.
+The University will consider any reports of non-compliance and if it is deemed that any misconduct has occurred, penalties can be issued.
+These include fines, which increase with each repeated breach, unpaid community service and/or exclusion from facilities and services provided by the University.